LudovicoRighi/EasyReview/README.md

 </p>

 # Features and Functionalities
-The following features were implemented for the User:
+The main features that were implemented for the User are the following:
  - Make reviews about "Product of the Day"
  - Fill in a Questionnarie composed of marketing questions and data about the user;
  - Show user leaderboard based on how much they are active on the application;
- -

-The following features were implemented for the Admin:
+The main features that were implemented for the Admin are the following:
- - Creation of a new Product with the corresponding Questionnaire;
+ - Management of Products and their corresponding Questionnaires;
  - Automatically ban users that included offensive words within their reviews;
  - Mantain users' logs;
- -

 # Frameworks & Tools